muratk5n/thirdwave/en/README.md

 ---

 Nazis? 🤨 That's stupid.
-Could be good propaganda though.. it aims to mobilize RU by conjuring up memories of their last great victory -- against Nazis.
+Only makes sense as propaganda.. it aims to mobilize RU by conjuring up memories of their last great victory -- against Nazis.